ncoderz/superenum/docs/interfaces/Superenum.md

 The plain JavaScript object will be enhanced with [EnumExtensions](EnumExtensions.md).

-Note: Iteration order is guaranteed unless the enum is initialised using [Superenum](Superenum.md) or [fromObject](Superenum.md#fromObject) and it contains keys which can be converted to integers.
+Note: Item / iteration order is guaranteed unless the enum is initialised using [Superenum](Superenum.md) or [fromObject](Superenum.md#fromObject) and it contains keys which can be converted to integers.
 In this case it will follow the rules of the JavaScript engine which may vary.
-In order to guarantee iteration order in the case of integer keys, use [fromArray](Superenum.md#fromArray) to initialise the enum, or pass in an array of keys to [iterationKeys](EnumOptions.md#iterationKeys) to represent the desired iteration order.
+In order to guarantee the item / iteration order in the case of integer keys, use [fromArray](Superenum.md#fromArray) to initialise the enum, or pass in an array of keys to [iterationKeys](EnumOptions.md#iterationKeys) to represent the desired item / iteration order.

 Note: If the object has duplicate values, or duplicate keys or values when lower-cased, the initialisation will still succeed.
 However, the behaviour of